 Section 6.
 The Treasurer shall receive all monies and funds belonging to the Society and pay all bills, render bills for dues and assessments as soon as possible after the annual business meeting and report to the Executive Council at each Annual Meeting the names of members in arrears with dues.
 The Treasurer shall present an annual report for audit, and be responsible for all correspondence incident to the treasury of the Society.
 The Treasurer shall keep a cash book and bank account in the name of the Society.

 Section 7.
 The Recorder shall receive all manuscripts, or abstracts, and reports of discussion of papers presented before the Society or read by title in compliance with instructions of the Executive Council.
 The Recorder shall be an ex-officio member of the Program Committee.

 Section 8.
 The Liaison Delegate to the SVS shall be the Secretary of the Society and shall serve a three year term.
 Upon completion of the Secretary’s term, the Liaison Delegate shall be a Past-President as determined by the Executive Council and shall serve a three year term.
 In the absence or incapacity of the Liaison, the Secretary or a Past-President will serve the remainder of the term.

 Section 1.
-The Executive Council shall be composed of the officers of the Society, three Councilors-at-Large, and three available immediate past presidents, the Chairs of the standing committees, and the delegate to the SVS.
+The Executive Council shall be composed of the officers of the Society, three Councilors-At-Large, three available immediate past presidents, the Chairs of the standing committees and the delegate to the SVS.